fmartinez-tgu/ThePipeline_v3/ThePipeline3_manual.md

 ThePipeline3 — Reference Manual
 ================================

-This manual documents ThePipeline3 (Python-based), its submodules in `PipeModules/`, the command-line parameters exposed by `ThePipeline3` driver, the required inputs, intermediate files produced during execution, files removed by the pipeline, and the final outputs.
-It follows the style and structure of `Manual.md` but expands every module with parameter-by-parameter descriptions, examples and exact file flow so team members can run, debug and extend the pipeline with confidence.
+This manual documents ThePipeline3 (Python-based), its submodules in `PipeModules/`, the command-line parameters exposed by `ThePipeline3` driver, the required inputs, intermediate files produced during execution and which are removed, and the final outputs.

-Note: This document is generated from code in `ThePipeline3` and each `PipeModules/*.py` file.
-If you update the code, update this manual.

 Contents
 --------